Debt Reduction Strategies That Can Help in 2026 and How a Consolidation Loan Can Simplify Repayment

 3. Debt Snowball

-The snowball method targets the smallest balance first.
+The snowball method targets the smallest balance first while keeping other accounts current.
 Even though it is not always the mathematically cheapest method, it can help borrowers build momentum and consistency.

 4. Balance Transfers